Nome Cult Trail: 1863 removal of the Concow Maidu

-Mountain Home Camp

-On the fifth day, Captain Starr marched the group of Native Americans to Mountain Home camp, moving them three miles on foot.
+On the fifth day, Captain Starr marched the group of Native Americans to Mountain Home camp, moving three miles on foot.
 The party stayed at Mountain Home between 12 and 14 September.
 When the mule pack train arrived on 14 September, the group set out again, the majority of them on foot; those who were sick but well enough to travel rode muleback; one wagon carried the children.
 They left behind 150 Maidu who were too ill from malnourishment and the hardship of the journey, with only enough food supplies for a month.
-The weary group then traveled to camp at Cedar Springs, on a seven-mile hike high into the Coast Range.
-The next day the group hiked another six miles onward into the mountains, camping at Log Springs.
+The weary group then traveled to camp at Cedar Springs, on a seven-mile march high into the Coast Range.
+The next day the group marched another six miles onward into the mountains, camping at Log Springs.

-Log Springs to Round Valley

 On 16 September their only wagon was abandoned at Log Springs.
 The group continued on foot and many struggled to continue the trip during the ten mile ascent into the mountains to Log Cabin, now known as "Government Camp" camping area.
 Continuing on, the Maidu were forced to climb the final three mile hike up to elevations beyond 6000 ft, spending their last night on the journey at the junction of the South and Middle Forks of the Eel River, before their final descent into Round Valley.
 During the last difficult days of the journey, some mothers reportedly tried to kill their babies fearing their children would be abandoned if they were to die.

 When news of the abandonment at Mountain House reached Fort Wright, the commandant Captain Douglas sent Superintendent James Short to bring food to those dying along the trail and several wagon teams to bring them back to the fort.
 After 13 days, Short was able to save only "a portion of them".
 According to a later report, Short described the horrific scene: